luthfirahmad/luthfirahmad.github.io/_posts/2020-8-30-Neu-Project.md

 #### This is my second project as professional UX Designer.
-This app was for payment and send money.
+This app was for payment and investment for millennial segment.

 ![image banner]({{ site.baseurl }}/images/neu_project_banner.png)